alpha-bytes/zs50-content/lectures/week5.md

 The one that you really need to know, though, and which is used in the vast majority of web services built today, is `JSON` (Javascript Object Notation).
 Despite its name, you don't need to learn Javascript to work with JSON.
 It is a language-independent data exchange format.

-[JSON](https://www.w3schools.com/js/js_json_intro.asp) is a lightweight format that is simply a collectin of name / value pairs.
+[JSON](https://www.w3schools.com/js/js_json_intro.asp) is a lightweight format that is simply a collection of name / value pairs.
 Names must be enclosed in double quotes (`"`), and values must be one of a handful of valid "primitive" types, including `string`, `number`, and `boolean`, as well as compound types `object` or `array`.
 Let's take a look at a simple example that might be used to represent the ZS50 class:

 ```json
 {